 Thanksgiving should involve honoring First Nation peoples.
 The vibrancy and resilience of these tribes is impressive, and on proud display in Cody.
 Housed within the renowned Buffalo Bill Center of the West, this well-researched dedication to the area’s First Nation tribes is equally-singular.
 For less than $20 ($12 for youth), this sleek museum weaves together the stories, tribulations, and triumphs of these diverse peoples.
 The displays do a wonderful job of not only enlightening, but also showcasing these people’s gorgeous products of art and efficiency.

-It’s darn right paradoxical for Thanksgiving to not involve giving thanks.
-If for only one day a year, this holiday week otherwise characterized by gluttony, shopping and inebriation is the perfect time for donating one’s time.
-The Colorado-based Food Bank of the Rockies is one such ideal organization with which to get involved (half of the recipients of its generosity are children!).
+It's paradoxical for Thanksgiving not to involve giving thanks.
+If for only one day a year, this holiday week, otherwise characterized by gluttony, shopping, and inebriation, is the perfect time for donating one's time.
+The Colorado-based Food Bank of the Rockies is an ideal organization to get involved (half of the recipients of its generosity are children!).
 The website is chock-full of opportunities, from petitioning legislatures to volunteering at the warehouse to load and distribute meals for hungry families.
 If one can’t pardon a turkey, they can at least donate one.

 If a manageable and meaningful charity run is on the Thanksgiving menu, one might as well do it in some of the most beautiful environs in the Lower 48.
-This fun 5K run/walk is the perfect metabolism kick-starter.
-It gets the furnace burning for all that turkey, stuffing and gravy.
-Just $15 grants entrance, a commemorative t-shirt and some hydration afterwards.
-November is National Diabetes Month, so proceeds appropriately benefit the St. John’s Diabetes & Metabolism program.
+This fun 5K run/walk is the perfect metabolism kickstarter.
+It gets the furnace burning for all that turkey, stuffing, and gravy.
+Just $15 grants entrance, a commemorative t-shirt, and some hydration afterward.
+November is National Diabetes Month, so proceeds appropriately benefit the St. John's Diabetes & Metabolism program.

 Black Friday is, well, interesting.
-An embodiment of both the successes and excesses of Americans, it has blossomed into a yearly riot about which businesses arrange their entire season.
-They’re of course the WalMarts, Best Buys, and other of the megastore ilk with outrageous deals.
-And there’s a handful of mom-and-pops shops following suit.
+An embodiment of the successes and excesses of Americans, it has blossomed into a yearly riot about which businesses arrange their entire season.
+They're, of course, the WalMarts, Best Buy, and other megastore ilk with outrageous deals.
+And there’s a handful of mom-and-pop shops following suit.
 But for a good semblance of excellent prices and some sense of locality is JCPenney.
 The store was founded in Wyoming and offers some mind-blowing deals.